Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Problem Formulation

 Finally, the reachable set $\overRti{[0,\tFinal{}]}$ for the entire time horizon is given by the union of the sets for individual time-interval reachable sets according to \lineref{alg:standard:fullR}.

-Like for all other state-of-the-art reachability algorithms \cite{Girard2005,Girard2006,LeGuernic2010,Althoff2010a,Frehse2011,Wetzlinger2020}, the main disadvantage of \algref{alg:standard} is that the tightness of the computed reachable set $\Rtp{t}$ is unknown and heavily depends on the tuning of time step size $\Delta t$, the truncation order $\tayl{}$, and the zonotope order $\zonorder{}$.
-In this work, we solve both issues by automatically tuning these algorithm parameters such that the Hausdorff distance between the computed enclosure $\overRtp{t}$ and the exact reachable set $\Rtp{t}$ stays below a desired threshold $\emax{}$:
+As for all other state-of-the-art reachability algorithms \cite{Girard2005,Girard2006,LeGuernic2010,Althoff2010a,Frehse2011,Wetzlinger2020}, the main disadvantage of \algref{alg:standard} is that the tightness of the computed reachable set $\overRtp{t}$ is unknown and heavily depends on the chosen time step size $\Delta t$, truncation order $\tayl{}$, and zonotope order $\zonorder{}$.
+In this work, we solve both issues by automatically tuning these algorithm parameters such that the Hausdorff distance between the computed enclosure $\overRtp{t}$ and the exact reachable set $\Rtp{t}$ remains below a desired threshold $\emax{}$ at all times:

-We will further utilize this result to efficiently extract an inner-approximation of the reachable set (\secref{sec:innerApprox}) and construct a fully-automated verification algorithm (\secref{sec:verification}).
+We will further utilize this result to efficiently extract an inner-approximation of the reachable set (\secref{sec:innerApprox}) and construct a fully automated verification algorithm (\secref{sec:verification}).